askui/askui/docs/docs/general/03-Guides/reporter.md

 ---

 # AskUI Reporter
-We provide a package `askui-reporters` with reporters ready-to-use to create reports for your AskUI runs.
+We provide a package `@askui/askui-reporters` with third-party integration of reporters ready-to-use into your AskUI runs.
+[Check out the repository](https://github.com/askui/askui-reporters) for more details.

-On this page you will learn how to use the Allure-reporter from this package and how you can implement your own reporter for your reporting tool.

-Also [check out the repository](https://github.com/askui/askui-reporters) for more details.

 ## Installation
 Install `@askui/askui-reporters` as a dev-dependency: